fuxingZhang/date/README.md

   /**
    * Converts a date and time to a string
    *
-   * @param separator optional, date separator, default '- */
+   * @param separator optional, date separator, default: "-" */
   toLocaleString(separator?: string): string;

   /**
    * Converts a date to a string
    *
-   * @param separator optional, date separator, default '- */
+   * @param separator optional, date separator, default: "-" */
   toLocaleDateString(separator?: string): string;

+  /**
+   * Converts a time to a string
+   */
+  toLocaleTimeString(separator?: string): string;
 }

 export = Dater